 If a couple made a financial agreement and then one of the parties dies when the agreement is still in effect, the agreement continues to operate.
 It is now binding on the legal personal representative of that person’s estate.

 Sections 90UB to 90UN relate to financial agreements and de facto couples.
 These sections are very similar to those relating to married couples.
 Legislation regarding financial agreements made after the breakdown of the de facto relationship is included instead of after divorce.

 The Act is very specific, for example in relation to the mention of children in prenuptial and financial agreements.

 Sections 90E and 90UH provide the information for married and de facto couples respectively about child support and spousal maintenance.
 Mentions of these in prenups are only legally valid if the person to be supported (the spouse or child) is named and the amount provided for them is specified.

-The following two cases show the very strict legal intricacies of making a prenuptial or financial agreement.
+The following two cases show the very strict legal intricacies of making a prenuptial agreement in Australia: